One trade at a time -- unraveling the Equity Premium Puzzle: Discussion

 Quantitative explanation of the equity premium concludes the main part of this paper.

-Although here we focused on equity investments, we could have just as easily examined any other investment strategy.
+Along with equity investments, we could have just as easily examined any other investment strategy.
 Indeed, we could have studied virtually any payoff function $F$.
 It appears that we might have a general tool for examining the economic ecosystem at the level of individual strategies.
-Let us now conclude the paper by trying to understand the power and the current limitations of such a tool.\\
+Let us now conclude the paper by trying to understand the operation and the current limitations of such a tool.

-We have already mentioned that there is nothing new in trying to understand economics at a granular level.
-Most economists would already agree that the ideal economic theory should reflect the variety of strategies.
+As we have already mentioned, there is nothing new in trying to understand economics at a granular level.
+Most economists would already agree that the ideal theory should reflect the real diversity of strategies.
 The problem is that every attempt to get closer to this ideal inevitably faces the challenge of practicality.
 More detailed models need more detailed information.

 Traditionally, the parsimony is enforced by making {\it ad hoc} simplifications: inventing representative agents, replacing the detailed description of an investment by a point on a mean-variance diagram.
 The resulting loss of information is hard to quantify and even harder to compensate for, even with the most reasonable of assumptions.